striwata/X-GRMSD/README.md

 Run the compiled binary with following parameters: \<METHOD NAME\> \<MODEL FILENAME\> \<DATA FILENAME\> \<IF PERMIT MIRROR ISOMER\> \<SUBSTRUCTURE DETERMINATION VALUE\>, e.g. “./Substructure MatchFPT model.txt data.txt 1 0.1”.

-\<METHOD NAME\> is the name of METHOD.
+\<METHOD NAME\> is the name of method.
 In this repository, there are IsometrySearch, MatchFPT, Improved-MatchFPT.

 \<MODEL FILENAME\> and \<DATA FILENAME\> are the point files of the model and data pointsets respectively.
 Each point file is in plain text or csv format.
 It begins with a positive point number N in the first line, followed with N lines of X, Y, Z values of the N points.